 Modern customers want to go deeper with you.
-They see your website as a communication hub.
-Where they learn about your culture, discover your services, interact with your team, and take their next steps with you.
+Your website is a communication and information hub.
+Where they learn about your brand, discover your services, interact with your team, and take their next steps with you.

 Perhaps you’re wondering: “Can’t we just add a chat feature to our website and call it a day?”
 Sadly, no. It doesn’t work that way.

 What works, however, is making yourself and your expertise available at every stage of the customer’s decision-making path.